Bobo Rockefeller: Early life and career

-Bobo was born on 6 September 1916 as Jievute Paulekiute (Lithuanian: Jievutė Paulekiūtė) in Noblestown, Pennsylvania to Julius Paulekas, a coal miner, and Jieva (née Ivanavicius), both destitute Lithuanian immigrants.
+Rockefeller was born on 6 September 1916 as Jievute Paulekiute (Lithuanian: Jievutė Paulekiūtė) in Noblestown, Pennsylvania to Julius Paulekas, a coal miner, and Jieva (née Ivanavicius), both destitute Lithuanian immigrants.
 Her parents divorced shortly after her birth.

-She spent her childhood in Chicago.
-Later, her family moved to Indiana.
-At the age of 17, she became Miss Lithuania.
-For her education, she attended Northwestern University.
+After the divorce, Rockefeller moved with her mother and sister to Chicago.
+It was there, while attending grammar school, that she began going by Eva.
+In high school, she shortened her surname to Paul.
+At the age of 17, Rockefeller was crowned Miss Lithuania in a contest held by the Lithuanian Daily News.
+Her mother and stepfather moved the family to Indiana not long afterwards.

+Rockefeller graduated from high school in 1935 and attended Northwestern University for a year and a half before dropping out to become a model.

 She also held the position of third secretary at the U.S. embassy in Paris.
 She was also featured on Times cover.

-Personal
+Personal life

+Rockefeller married the wealthy Richard Sears Jr. in 1941.
+They divorced seven years later.

-She married Winthrop Rockefeller on February 14, 1948 in a small, private ceremony attended by fewer than 10 people, including best man Laurance Rockefeller and maid of honor Isabel Paul.
-She divorced Rockefeller in 1954, reporting they had already been separated for four years and following what newspapers described as a "fierce legal battle", she won custody of her son and a $5.5 million settlement.
+She married Winthrop Rockefeller on February 14, 1948 in a small, private ceremony attended by fewer than 10 people, including best man Laurance Rockefeller and Bobo’s sister, Isabel Paul, as the maid of honor.
+She and Rockefeller split in a highly publicized divorce in 1954, reporting they had already been separated for four years.
+Following what newspapers described as a "fierce legal battle", she won custody of her son and a $5.5 million settlement.
 She later had a brief engagement to hotelier Charles W. Mapes in 1962.
 Her son, Winthrop Paul Rockefeller, a former lieutenant governor of Arkansas, died in 2006.

 She died on May 19, 2008, in Little Rock, Arkansas.